mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        depend_dest_list(List[string]): A list of terminal operator names that need to be inserted into control edges.
 They need to correspond one-to-one with the operators in depend_src_list in order, otherwise the action of inserting control edges will fail.

        delete_depend_list(List[string]): A list of operator names that need to be deleted.
 If the operator name does not exist or does not match the graph_id, the action of deleting the node will be invalid.
+   * - MS_DEV_ENABLE_PASS_CIRCEL_RECOVERY
+     - Control whether to enable the automatic detection of computational graph circle caused by parallel passes, and revert the modifications made by parallel passes to the computational graph.
+     - Integer
+     - 1: Enable the automatic detection of computational graph circle caused by parallel passes, and revert the modifications made by parallel passes to the computational graph.

+       No setting or other value: Disable the automatic detection of computational graph circle caused by parallel passes, and revert the modifications made by parallel passes to the computational graph.
+     -

 See `Dynamic Cluster <https://www.mindspore.cn/tutorials/en/master/parallel/dynamic_cluster.html>`_ for more details about Dynamic Cluster.